kintone-labs/kintone-ui-component/docs/document/docs/getting-started/custom-css.md

 <my-element id="sample-id"></my-element>
 ```

-> You can find the list of Custom CSS properties in the **Custom CSS** section on each component page.
+> You can find a list of the Custom CSS properties in the **Custom CSS** section on each component page.

 ## Sample code